RADICAL TRANSFORMATIONAL LEADERSHIP FOR

-Leadership for Community Transformation (LCT) was launched to help create a County that thrives with opportunity and shared prosperity for all.
-In order to do this, we need systems oriented leaders and initiatives that can move beyond siloed or competitive efforts to work across sectors and organizations, with the courage to change the status quo and move beyond traditional authority structures.
-This change requires collaborative and aligned efforts that foster leadership, grow power at all levels and develop a shared understanding of the complex issues we are working to address.
-LCT has the power to put this change into action.
+In Monterey County we first began working with Impact Launch to host a program called Leadership for Community Transformation (LCT).
+The goal of LCT was to help create a County that thrives with opportunity and shared prosperity for all by training systems-oriented leaders who can move beyond siloed or competitive efforts to work across sectors and organizations, with the courage to change the status quo and move beyond traditional authority structures.

 - Outline the Conscious Full-Spectrum approach to create a cohesive strategy for creating sustainable change.